HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ## Sockets

-In brief, a Unix Socket (technically, the correct name is Unix domain socket, **UDS**) allows **communication between two different processes** on either the same machine or different machines in client-server application frameworks.
+In brief, a Unix Socket (technically, the correct name is Unix Domain Socket, **UDS**) allows **communication between two different processes** on either the same machine or different machines in client-server application frameworks.
 To be more precise, it’s a way of communicating among computers using a standard Unix descriptors file.
 (From [here](https://www.linux.com/news/what-socket/)).

 Sockets can be configured using `.socket` files.

-**Learn more about sockets with `man systemd.socket`.** Inside this file some several interesting parameters can be configured:
+**Learn more about sockets with `man systemd.socket`.** Inside this file, several interesting parameters can be configured:

-* `ListenStream`, `ListenDatagram`, `ListenSequentialPacket`, `ListenFIFO`, `ListenSpecial`, `ListenNetlink`, `ListenMessageQueue`, `ListenUSBFunction`: This options are different but as summary as used to **indicate where is going to listen** the socket (the path of the AF\_UNIX socket file, the IPv4/6 and/or port number to listen...).
+* `ListenStream`, `ListenDatagram`, `ListenSequentialPacket`, `ListenFIFO`, `ListenSpecial`, `ListenNetlink`, `ListenMessageQueue`, `ListenUSBFunction`: These options are different but a summary is used to **indicate where it is going to listen** to the socket (the path of the AF_UNIX socket file, the IPv4/6 and/or port number to listen, etc.)
 * `Accept`: Takes a boolean argument.
 If **true**, a **service instance is spawned for each incoming connection** and only the connection socket is passed to it.
 If **false**, all listening sockets themselves are **passed to the started service unit**, and only one service unit is spawned for all connections.
 This value is ignored for datagram sockets and FIFOs where a single service unit unconditionally handles all incoming traffic. **Defaults to false**.
 For performance reasons, it is recommended to write new daemons only in a way that is suitable for `Accept=no`.
 * `ExecStartPre`, `ExecStartPost`: Takes one or more command lines, which are **executed before** or **after** the listening **sockets**/FIFOs are **created** and bound, respectively.
 The first token of the command line must be an absolute filename, then followed by arguments for the process.
 * `ExecStopPre`, `ExecStopPost`: Additional **commands** that are **executed before** or **after** the listening **sockets**/FIFOs are **closed** and removed, respectively.